cloudmesh-community/book/chapters/prg/go/go-intro.md

 Go is a programming language that has been introduced by Google to replace the C++ language.
-Online documentation about go is available also from the official Go [Documentation](https://golang.org/doc/) [@go-lang] Web page from which our material is derived.
+Online documentation about go is available also from the official Go [Documentation](https://golang.org/doc/) [@www-go-lang] Web page from which our material is derived.

 The language Go has at its goal to be expressive, concise, clean, and efficient.
 It includes concurrency mechanisms with the goal to make it